Student health meeting

 - A treatment referral meeting, as stipulated in the substance abuse programme for students (Unifi, 2019), is also a type of student health meeting.

-A request for a student health meeting can be made by the student, teaching staff, staff at the welfare services or study administration, or student healthcare staff.
+A request for a student health meeting can be made by the student or with the permission of the student by teaching staff, staff at the welfare services or study administration, or student healthcare staff.

 The purpose of student health meetings is to allow the student, the institution of higher education and student healthcare staff to find ways to promote studying and improve the student’s ability to study.
 The meeting will examine the extent to which the student’s ability to study is impaired, how it shows and what the cause is.